AhmedRz1122/Shutting_Down-Animation/README.md

 # SHUTTING DOWN ANIMATION
--A shutting down animation like the Window shutdown loading animation is created using HTML and CSS.
+A shutting-down animation like the Window shutdown loading animation is created using HTML and CSS.

 # Demonstration